 Jerath Head, Assistant Editor

-Jerath Head is a writer and editor with more than six years' experience across various projects and fields.
-His writing has been published in Kill Your Darlings, Overland online, Griffith Review, New Philosopher and Sydney Review of Books.
-He was the co-editor of Griffith Review 56: Millennials Strike Back, and also works as a research assistant for Griffith University’s Policy Innovation Hub.
-Jerath has a Bachelor of Science (Biomedical Science) and is currently completing a Master of Arts (Writing, Editing and Publishing).
+Jerath Head is a writer and editor with more than seven years' experience across various projects and fields.
+His writing has been published in Kill Your Darlings, Overland online, Griffith Review, New Philosopher and Sydney Review of Books, and he was the co-editor of Griffith Review 56: Millennials Strike Back.
+Jerath also works as a research assistant for Griffith University’s Policy Innovation Hub.
+He has a Bachelor of Science (Biomedical Science) and is currently completing a Master of Writing, Editing and Publishing.

 Lauren Mitchell, Editorial Assistant

 Lauren Mitchell studied literature and journalism as an undergraduate at the University of Queensland and is now working towards a Master of Writing, Editing and Publishing, also at UQ.